 In 2003 some short maturity corn was used as a replant crop in Lamb Co.
-Since then several producers have considered replanting shorter season corn, in part, because they feel they can contract a modest price that makes corn more competitive than grain sorghum.
-Some hybrids have short enough maturity (95 day range) that can fit the production system on late plantings.
+Since then several producers have considered replanting shorter-season corn, in part, because they feel they can contract a good price that makes corn more competitive than grain sorghum and other crops.
+Some hybrids have short enough maturity (95 day range) that can fit the production system on late plantings, but don't cut yourself short on maturity.
+One company agronomist suggests that in Lamb Co. a corn maturity hybrid should be planted such that black layer can be obtained no later than October 15, which is only ~10 before the average killing frost date at Littlefield.

-As a guideline from private industry, one seed company offers that corn hybrids south of U.S. Highway 70 with a relative maturity (RM) of ~112-115 days should be planted by June 20; ~105 days RM, planted by June 25; 98-100 days RM, planted by July 5; and 92 days RM (planted by July 15).
-This is one company's practice.
+As a guideline from private industry, one seed company offers that corn hybrids south of U.S. Highway 70 with a relative maturity (RM) of ~112-115 days should be planted by June 20; ~105 days RM, planted by June 25; 98-100 days RM, planted by July 5; and 92 days RM (planted by July 10).
+This example is shared by district Pioneer agronomist David Peterson, and other companies should have a similar range of hybrids.
+Keep in mind again, however, that planting 5 days sooner in June (or early July) is worth 10-12 days in late September or early October in terms of heat units for maturity.
+The risk you don't want to take is cutting yourself short on time to properly mature the crop, especially when the price is good.
+Corn for silage could be planted ~10 days later than the above dates for hybrids through about June 25, ~5 days later for hybrids planted near July 1 or later.

-Like peanuts above, this corn is not a low-input catch crop as significant irrigation will be required to make a profitable yield.
+Like peanuts above, corn is not a low-input catch crop as significant irrigation will be required to make a profitable yield.
 As a side note, a few areas are seeing some dryland corn, but much of the early positive results, I believe, can be attributed to the unseasonable rainfall in 2004.
 A typical year would have reduced yields substantially.